-There are currently no travel bans in place anymore, but all inbound travelers must provide proof of negative COVID-19 PCR test results within 72 hours of arrival and have reservations at hotels that have been approved by Belize’s new Safe Corridor program, which is part of Belize’s Phase 3 reopening plan.
+Currently, all inbound travelers must provide proof of negative COVID-19 PCR test results within 96 hours of arrival or rapid antigen test results taken no more than 48 hours prior to travel.
+Visitors must also have reservations at hotels that have been approved by Belize’s recently expanded Safe Corridor program in order to enter the country.

 International travelers must have approved Gold Standard accommodations reserved before they can enter Belize.
-Within 72 hours of their flight to Belize, travelers must also take a COVID-19 PCR test and upload the relevant information to the Belize Health App.
+Within 96 hours of their flight to Belize, travelers must also take a COVID-19 PCR test and upload the relevant information to the Belize Health App within 72 hours prior to departure.
+Rapid antigen test results taken no more than 48 hours prior to travel are also accepted.
 Face masks are required throughout airports and passengers are asked to maintain six feet of distance from other travelers.

-Upon arrival at the airport in Belize, travelers will proceed to a health screening area to verify their certified COVID-19 PCR test results.
-People who arrive in Belize without test results will need to get a swab test at a cost of $50 inside the airport’s testing area and self-isolate at their accommodations until results come back from the ministry of health.
-If travelers receive positive results during their trip, they will be placed in a minimum 14-day quarantine at their hotel—at their own expense—until the ministry of health gives them clearance to leave.
-If travelers show any symptoms during their stay, the ministry of health also reserves the right to test them and place them in quarantine until negative results are received.
+Upon arrival at the airport in Belize, travelers will proceed to a health screening area to verify their certified COVID-19 test results.
+People who arrive in Belize without test results will need to get a swab test at a cost of $50 inside the airport’s testing area and self-isolate at their accommodations until results come back from the Ministry of Health.
+If travelers receive positive results during their trip, they will be placed in a minimum 14-day quarantine at their hotel—at their own expense—until the Ministry of Health gives them clearance to leave.
+If travelers show any symptoms during their stay, the Ministry of Health also reserves the right to test them and place them in quarantine until negative results are received.

 Travelers with verified negative test results will be allowed to proceed through immigration and go to their reserved Gold Standard hotel by approved ground or air transportation.

-Belize’s Safe Corridor includes hotels, restaurants, and tour operators that have achieved the destination’s new “Tourism Gold Standard” certification through a program designed by the Belize Tourism Board to standardize new cleanliness and safety procedures.
-In Phase 3 of tourism, travelers will be required to stay on the grounds of their approved hotel for the duration of their stay, unless it’s with a Gold Standard approved tour operator.
-(Visitors will also be able to visit other Gold Standard hotel restaurants for meals.)
+Belize’s Safe Corridor includes hotels, restaurants, and tour operators that have achieved the destination’s “Tourism Gold Standard” certification through a program designed by the Belize Tourism Board to standardize cleanliness and safety procedures in response to the COVID-19 pandemic.
+In Phase 4 of tourism, travelers can move about Belize freely, but the government is recommending they remain within the Tourism Safe Corridor, which includes Gold Standard certified accommodations, tour operators, tourism transportation providers, restaurants, tourism sites and attractions, and gift shops.